 - Schwab in the SEC’s after-hours trading and market timing investigation.

 - A defense contractor in a multi-agency government investigation into alleged theft of trade secrets from a competitor.

 - A Silicon Valley executive in a criminal prosecution for alleged theft of trade secrets.

 - A software executive and various companies in DOJ/SEC investigations into FCPA violations.

 - Equilon, an affiliate of Shell Oil, in a federal Pipeline Safety Act prosecution.

-Jerry graduated magna cum laude in 1979 from Harvard College and magna cum laude in 1983 from Harvard Law School, where he served as an editor of the Harvard Law Review and wrote his student note on the applicability of the RICO statute to commercial disputes.
+Mr. Roth graduated magna cum laude in 1979 from Harvard College and magna cum laude in 1983 from Harvard Law School, where he served as an editor of the Harvard Law Review and wrote his student note on the applicability of the RICO statute to commercial disputes.
 He clerked after law school for U.S. District Judge William Schwarzer in San Francisco.